Last updated on November 6th, 2020 at 09:09 pm

 We can deal with financial negotiations remotely too.
 We can obtain property valuations and pension reports, for example, and can meet with experts remotely.
 We can use an accelerated, paper only system to deal with the first directions appointment (FDA), so there should be no need for you to attend court, at least in the early stages.
 Her Majesty’s Courts and Tribunals Service (HMCTS) is encouraging financial dispute resolution (FDR) hearings to take place remotely and in private (this is where a solicitor, barrister or retired judge conducts the hearing rather than the court).
 Your lawyer can advise you on this.

-Whatever family law issue you have, contact our experts now.
+Whatever family law issue you have, contact our family law solicitors now.
 They will be able to discuss the matter with you on the telephone and will advise the best way forward.
 We will advise whether that requires your attendance at our office, or whether we can deal with your matter remotely.
 Our family law experts can also help if you are worried about an existing case or your potential attendance at court or you wish to discuss which route your case is likely to take.
 You can contact our staff on the direct telephone number or email address you already have or those given in their profiles, which you can find here.

 Author: Bradie Pell, partner and head of family law.